The Beauty in Being Lost

 Completely frustrated, cold, and so hungry that food barely even sounded good to me any longer – I gave up.
 I saw a beckoning neon sign – sputtering iPhone – and decided to go eat some pho and regroup.
 It wasn’t strudel, but Pho was a pretty good substitute.

-Sometimes even when you have all of the information you need things still don’t work out in foreign cities.
+Sometimes, even when you have all of the information you need, things still don’t work out in foreign cities.
 This was one of those times.
 When you decide to forgo the typical tourist tours and sites and wander a bit off that path – you run into roadblocks.
 As a visitor who doesn’t speak the language – things take longer, you get lost, and you misunderstand information.
-But hopefully, you end up finding a unique experience in the end – making it all work it.
+But hopefully, you end up finding a unique experience in the end – making it all work out.

 After warming up with a bowl of pho I decided to continue to walk to the Oberbaum Bridge – a historical landmark in Berlin separating East and West Berlin – Kreuzberg and Friedrichshain.
 As I walked towards the brick bridge the sun started to show itself for the first time in 3 days.